Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Brazilian Jiu-Jitsu involves a lot of full contact from takedowns to ground work.
 These exchanges place the ears in the line of fire, so to speak.
 Whether it's an accidental elbow while rolling, the friction from rubbing against the gi, or the pressure from a tight headlock, the ears take quite a beating.

-Over a long period of time, can lead to cauliflower ear.
+Over a long period of time, this repeated friction can lead to developing cauliflower ear.

-Grappling Exchanges That Can Lead To Cauliflower Ear
+Grappling Exchanges That Can Lead To Developing Cauliflower Ear

 Guard Play